jfparmentier/horizontalTrackSimulation/README.md

 Keyboard users can focus a mass and press `Enter` or `Space` to select it.

-### Animation Controls
+### Running and Resetting the Simulation

-On wide screens, the controls are overlaid in the lower-left area of the apparatus.
-In portrait at widths up to `760 px`, the readouts, mass selector, and controls form a vertical interface below the SVG.
-On short landscape screens, the apparatus and command area are arranged in two columns:
+The visible Play, Pause, Step, and Reset buttons have been removed.
+The character is the primary simulation control:

-- play or resume;
+- before the experiment, click the character to release S2 and start the simulation;
-- pause;
+- while paused, click the character to resume;
-- advance by one `0.05 s` step;
+- after the experiment reaches a terminal state, click the character to reset the complete experiment.

-- reset;
+Hovering over or focusing the character displays the available action.
+The character can also be activated with `Enter` or `Space`.

-- playback speed from `0.2×` to `1×` in `0.2×` increments.
+Playback speed remains adjustable from `0.2×` to `1×` in `0.2×` increments.
+On wide screens, its compact panel is positioned just below the home button.
+On narrow screens, it moves into the interface flow between the suspended-mass selector and the measurement panel.

 On larger screens, the home button in the upper-right corner of the SVG returns to the mode-selection screen.
 It is hidden on phone layouts in both portrait and landscape orientations to avoid overlap and conflicts with mobile browser gestures.

 ### Result Readouts

-The result area displays:
+The panel titled **Measurements** displays:

 - current simulation time;
 - fall duration;